 On November 30, 1879, Pope Leo XIII added the Vigil of the Immaculate Conception to the Universal Church's calendar, increasing the number of liturgical vigils from 16 to 17, which not including Holy Saturday, consisted of "the eves of Christmas, the Epiphany, the Ascension, Pentecost, the Immaculate Conception, the Assumption, the eight feasts of the Apostles, St. John the Baptist, St. Laurence, and All Saints."
 At this time, the Vigil of the Immaculate Conception was not yet a fast day.
 These 17 vigils mentioned were still in place at the time of the writing of the Catholic Encyclopedia in 1909.

 On July 25, 1957, Pope Pius XII transferred the fast in the Universal Church from the Vigil of the Assumption to the Vigil of the Immaculate Conception on December 7, even though he had previously abrogated the Mass for the Vigil of the Immaculate Conception.
-Thus, this day starting in 1957 was a day of mandatory fasting and abstinence.
+Thus, today starting in 1957 was a day of mandatory fasting and abstinence.
 This is preserved in the laws in force in 1962 for instance.

 By 1962, the laws of fasting and abstinence were as follows as described in "Moral Theology" by Rev. Heribert Jone and adapted by Rev. Urban Adelman for the "laws and customs of the United States of America" copyright 1961: "Complete abstinence is to be observed on all Fridays of the year, Ash Wednesday, the Vigils of Immaculate Conception and Christmas.
 Partial abstinence is to be observed on Ember Wednesdays and Saturdays and on the Vigil of Pentecost.
 Days of fast are all the weekdays of Lent, Ember Days, and the Vigil of Pentecost."
 If a vigil falls on a Sunday, the law of abstinence and fasting is dispensed that year and is not transferred to the preceding day.
 Father Jone adds additional guidance for the Vigil of the Nativity fast: "General custom allows one who is fasting to take a double portion of food at the collation on Christmas Eve (jejunium gaudiosum)."